Jennifer's Body (soundtrack)

 Jennifer's Body (Music from the Motion Picture) is the soundtrack to the film Jennifer's Body.
 Released by Fueled by Ramen and Fox Music on August 25, 2009, it featured previously released music that consisted a range of genres such as indie rock, alternative rock, electropop, pop rock and pop-punk.
 Contributions to the soundtrack included music from bands such as White Lies, Florence + The Machine, Silversun Pickups, Black Kids, All Time Low, Cobra Starship and solo artists such as Little Boots and Paramore's lead singer Hayley Williams.
+The band Wilding contributes songs performed by the film's fictional band, Low Shoulder.
 The soundtrack was led by the singles "New Perspective" by Panic! at the Disco and "Celestial Crown" by The Sword.
 A deluxe edition with three more tracks also released on the same date.

 Background

 According to Robert Kraft, vice president of Fox Music, the film "always had a musical sensibility from the start" and continued that as the music supervisors, continued to temp music for the film, it went clear with the Fueled by Ramen label having an array of bands, that matched the film's rhythm and attitude.
 The film further marked the independent label's soundtrack venture.
 The label's executive head, John Janick admitting that they did not pay a particular amount to secure rights for the soundtrack but agreed to spend the money to get the right music, even though declining the music supervision budget.
 The unpublished songs from the label's artists, were compiled into the album, that was intended to appeal the teen audience, following the success of Juno's soundtrack in 2007.